• /

 A few words about game engines

 Down below, you will find a list of big names in game development.
 They have contracts with various studios and subcontractors that make games.
-Some of them have proprietary game engines but also use licensed engines for different projects.
-Developing your own engine is not an easy task, so most studios prefer to pay license fees.
+Some have proprietary game engines but also use licensed engines for different projects.
+Developing your engine is difficult, so most studios prefer to pay license fees.

-With the rising popularity of C# more game engines became compatible with .NET.
-Mono runtime environment that is part of .NET 5 is a great choice for game development needs as it allows to run C# code on multiple platforms.
-This includes Windows, macOS, Linux, and mobile operating systems (Android and iOS) as well as consoles (PS, Xbox, and Nintendo).
+With the rising popularity of C#, more game engines have become compatible with .NET.
+The mono runtime environment that is part of .NET 5 is an excellent choice for game development as it allows for the running of C# code on multiple platforms.
+This includes Windows, macOS, Linux, and mobile operating systems (Android and iOS) and consoles (PS, Xbox, and Nintendo).
 Such flexibility of .NET explains why developers love to use game engines that have it.
-And as you have already guessed, the two engines we will be comparing today come with .NET.
-So without any further ado, let's jump to Godot vs Unity standoff.
+As you have already guessed, the two engines we will compare today come with .NET.
+So, without further ado, let's jump to the Godot vs Unity standoff.

-Unity, being C++ written, is one of the first commercial game engines that used .NET to write C# scripts and embrace multiplatform.
+Unity, written in C++, is one of the first commercial game engines to use .NET to write C# scripts and embrace multiplatform.
 It is an integrated engine with an API and visual tools for editing graphics, sound, profiling, and debugging.
 In a very short time, Unity has become one of the most popular choices for game creation, VR projects, and simulations.
+Unity simplifies complex tasks with its extensive features without limiting creative control.

-Today Unity has its own ecosystem with stores, plugins, and game development services such as Microsoft Azure PlayFab.
-Even though Unity is a commercial product, aspiring creators can work with it for free (to some extent).
+Today, Unity has its ecosystem with stores, plugins, and game development services such as Microsoft Azure PlayFab.
+Although Unity is a commercial product, aspiring creators can work with it for free (to some extent).
 In other words, you can use the engine for personal and educational purposes without a license.

 5 notable Unity games